Chapter 11

 XMP dc:description: Adobe Portable Document Format (PDF)

-The details of the format for creation and modification dates can be found in Appendix 19.11.
+The details of the format for creation and modification dates can be found in Appendix 20.11.
 If page boxes vary among pages, the entry will read various.
+Add -in, -cm or mm to print boxes in inches, centimetres, or millimetres instead of points.

 The -info-json operation prints the information in JSON format instead.
 For example: